5 Scary Changes to Your Inventory Replenishment —Which Do You Make?

 - Just because the legacy software sales guy says it – doesn’t make it true.

-- Legacy apps Saying ‘We are now Cloud based’ probably doesn’t mean a thing – remember if it walks like a duck…
+- Legacy apps That Say ‘We are now cloud-based’ probably don’t mean a thing—remember, if it walks like a duck…

-- The market is creating the need for fast response – does your legacy provide a portal for collaboration? – Do you honestly believe ‘We collaborate with vendors, we bill them when they are late’ is collaboration?
+- The market is creating the need for fast responses.
+Does your legacy provide a portal for collaboration?
+Do you honestly believe that ‘We collaborate with vendors; we bill them when they are late’ is a collaboration?

 - How many spreadsheets did you look at this month?
 What?!?!
 You didn’t realize that Excel is not a program???

-3. Change to GMROI as a measure for bonus and drop Gross margin.
+3. Change to GMROI as a measure of bonus and drop gross margin.

-- Holding cost will drive out profit for everyone but the people whose bonus is based on gross margin.
+- Holding costs will drive out profit for everyone but the people whose bonus is based on gross margin.

-- Allocation top down always works, product doesn’t sit on some shelves for years…
+- Allocation top-down always works; the product doesn’t sit on some shelves for years…

-- Because changing an end cap from 200 pieces to 500 pieces will always grow sales.
+- Because changing an end cap from 200 pieces to 500 pieces will always increase sales.

 4. Change requirements for who you hire as an inventory replenishment manager.

-- The inventory manager has a $X million dollar checkbook so hire someone who has the training to manage your $1-20-50 million dollar check book.
+- The inventory manager has a $X million checkbook, so hire someone with the training to manage your $1-20-50 million checkbook.

 - How many times did you need to expedite an order? (see #2 also)